aslepyan/CompressiveTactileSubsampling/README.md

 ```

 ## Acknowledgement
-We sincerely appreciate Becca Greene, Aidan Aug, Sriramana Sankar, and Trac Tran for their advice on this work.
+We sincerely appreciate Becca Greene and Sriramana Sankar for their advice and help on this work.

 ## Contact
 If you have any questions or inquiries, please feel free to contact this [email](mailto:aslepya1@jhu.edu).